praxyfarhana/pigdice/README.md

 ## Specifications
-The number to be filled in the roll dice should turn out to be between 1 to 6. when a player rolls one the game is passed to the second player and the game is over
+The number to be filled in the roll dice should turn out to be between 1 to 6.
+When a player rolls 1 the game is passed to the second player and his turn is over.
+When hold is clicked for player1 the total is shown for play1.
+When hold is clicked for player1 and player2 both record of their total is shown.

 ## Requirements
 web-browser